brunorijsman/cascade-python/docs/source/intro.rst

 What is in this GitHub repository?
 ==================================

 This GitHub repository contains a Python implementation of the Cascade information reconciliation protocol.
-Information reconciliation protocols in general, and the Cascade protocol in particular, are a small but important and complex step in quantum key distribution (QKD) protocols.
+Information reconciliation protocols in general, and the Cascade protocol in particular, are a small but important and complex classical post-processing step in quantum key distribution (QKD) protocols.
 They are intended to detect and correct inevitable bit errors in the distributed key.

 This repository also contains Python scripts that analyze the Cascade protocol and reproduce the analysis results that were previously reported in the following academic papers: